ryan-comer/discord-voice-commands-bot/README.md

 To run the bot, run the buildandrundocker.ps1 script in the root directory.
 This will build the docker image and run it in a new container.
 After the container is running, the bot should log in to the bot account, and listen for chat messages on any of the joined servers

 # Voice Commands
 After joining a voice channel, the bot will listen for a wake word from any user (each user audio stream is separate).
+The wake word is 'Jarvis' by default.
 If the wake word is heard on the user's audio stream, the bot will respond with "Yes {USER_NAME}".
 The bot will then listen for a command on that user audio stream.
 The command audio will be saved to ./recordings/{userId}.wav.
 After 2 seconds of silence, the command audio will be processed using speech-to-text.
 The first word of the command denotes the command type (e.g. 'play').

 Some commands have special behavior is the wake word is detected: